looqbox/looqbox-frontend-challenge/README.md

 consuming the cache if it exists.
 The opposite might also happen: if you first visit Pikachu page, for example, and then navigate to the list, Pikachu information will be pulled from the cache.

+## Search input

+In order to prevent unnecessary renders and requests, the search input was built using `ref`.
+I've added a state to display the single card and trigger the search request, but that's it.

 ## Routes

 The app router was built with [React Router Dom](https://reactrouter.com/en/main).